hackolade/plugins/README.md

             ]
         }

 **enableForReference** (*boolean*) - optional: by default, properties of references to a definition (local, model or external) are typically disabled.
-By setting this to *true*, the property is enabled for editing, e.g. required.
+By setting this to *true*, the property can be editable in the reference and its value has higher priority than the same property value from the referenced definition.
+So, when the reference is resolved, the properties values will be taken from the reference (if present) and not from its definition.

 **disabledOption** (*boolean*) - optional (default = false): only applicable to "propertyKeyword": "dropdownProp" if the dropdown list must appear in grey and disabled.